microsoft/pxt-arcade/docs/courses/csintro1/intro/makecode-orientation.md

 1. Press the "Home" button in the upper left corner to return to the homepage
 2. Select your game from [task #2](#task-2) under "My Projects"
-3. Select the share button in the upper left corner, as shown below.
+3. Select the "Share" button in the upper left corner, as shown below.
 Verify that you want to publish the code, and keep track of the URL it shows - that is a link directly to your code!

 ![Sharing the game](/static/courses/csintro1/intro/sharing.gif)

+### ~ hint

+#### Saving and publishing games

+Besides sharing your game, you can save your game as a named project, download to hardware, and publish your game code to a repository on GitHub.

+### ~

 ## What did we learn?